Effective Rate is the Equalizer

 Confused?
 We’re happy to help!
 Get in touch.

 Fees, Dues, and Assessments - a.k.a.
 Where did my money go?

-Businesses pay their processor to be able to accept cards from their customers.
+A business pays its processor to be able to accept cards from its customers.
 These fees are split among the various parties involved in the transaction: the card association, the issuing bank, the acquiring bank, and the processor (including its sales agents).

 The costs a processor incurs providing your business with card acceptance services can be broken down into interchange rates, dues and assessments, and processor-specific costs such as sales and support.

 A processor must charge you at least the sum of these three components (so that it isn’t losing money) plus some markup so that it makes a profit.